prakashsellathurai/entity/README.md

 ## Architecture

 This agent uses a local Large Language Model (LLM) powered by Ollama.
-This ensures that all data and interactions remain private and on your local machine.
+By default, it connects to a locally running Ollama server and uses the default model (e.g., `llama3`).
+All data and interactions remain private and on your local machine.

 The core components are:
 - **Agent Logic:** The main Python application that orchestrates tasks.